Fan distributions via Tverberg partitions and Gale duality: Introduction and Statement of Results

 \subsection{Piercing Distributions}

-Recall that a family $\F$ of subsets of a finite set $X$ in $\R^d$ is said to be \emph{intersecting} if any two members of $\F$ have non-empty intersection.
-The discrete case of a well-known theorem of Dolnikov~\cite{Do92} states that if $\F_1,\ldots, \F_d$ are intersecting families of subsets of a finite set in $\R^d$, then there exists a hyperplane in $\R^d$ which intersects the convex hull of every member of each family.
+Recall that a family $\F$ of non-empty subsets of a finite set $X$ in $\R^d$ is said to be \emph{intersecting} if any two members of $\F$ have non-empty intersection.
+The discrete case of a well-known theorem of Dolnikov~\cite{Do92} states that if $\F_1,\ldots, \F_d$ are intersecting families of non-empty subsets of a finite set in $\R^d$, then there exists an affine hyperplane in $\R^d$ which intersects the convex hull of every member of each family.
 This result easily implies the ham sandwich theorem (see, e.g.,~\cite{Do92, FS24}).
 For prime powers $r\geq 3$, we give distribution results which are similar in spirit to Dolnikov's theorem under the weaker intersection criterion that no family contains $r$ pairwise disjoint sets.
-Instead of a hyperplane which pierces the convex hull of every member of each family, we are guaranteed a distributing $r$-fan such every member of each family is \emph{itself} pierced by two of the fan's half-flats.
+Instead of an affine hyperplane which pierces the convex hull of every member of each family, we are guaranteed a distributing $r$-fan such that every member of each family is \emph{itself} pierced by two of the fan's half-flats.

 In what follows, it will be convenient to reformulate our intersection condition in terms of hypergraph colorings.
 Given a finite family $\F$ of non-empty subsets of a set $X$, its \emph{$r$-uniform Kneser hypergraph} $\KG^r(\F)$ is the $r$-uniform hypergraph whose vertices are the elements of $\F$ and whose hyperedges $\{F_1,\ldots, F_r\}$ consist of $r$ pairwise-disjoint elements from $\F$.
 The chromatic number $\chi(\KG^r(\F))$ of $\KG^r(\F)$ is the minimum number of colors needed to color all the vertices of $\KG^r(\F)$ so that no hyperedge is monochromatic.
-Thus to say that $\chi(\KG^r(\F))\leq m$ means that there are $m$ non-empty subfamilies $\F_1,\ldots,\F_m$ of $\F$ such that $\F=\cup_{j=1}^r\F_i$ and no $\F_i$ contains $r$ pairwise disjoint sets.
+Thus to say that $\chi(\KG^r(\F))\leq m$ means that there are $m$ non-empty subfamilies $\F_1,\ldots,\F_m$ of $\F$ such that $\F=\cup_{j=1}^m\F_i$ and no $\F_i$ contains $r$ pairwise disjoint sets.